cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 ### So what...

 Well, this feature-lean and computationally economic procedure has identified 271 unlisted (on coingecko) yet currently active tokens.
 I strongly believe it can be tuned to predict the tokens that get [added to coingecko](https://www.coingecko.com/en/coins/recently_added) from just a time-independent snapshot of the last 300k ETH transactions.
-While there exist ways to abuse the etherscan and coingecko api limits to find nascent token contracts *without* my ML overkill, let's talk about next steps for applying GCN to ethereum transaction data.
+While there exist ways to abuse the etherscan and coingecko api limits to find nascent token contracts *without* my ML overkill, let's talk about next steps for applying GCN to Ethereum transaction data.

 ## Conclusion

-This exercise lays solid groundwork on what we can learn from algorithmically massaging the ethereum transaction data.
+This exercise lays solid groundwork on what we can learn from algorithmically massaging the Ethereum transaction data.
 If a node acts, talks, and walks like a coingecko listed token, it may be a coingecko listed token.
 If not now, then sometime *soon*.

 Next comes the integration of coarse grained time dependence.
 By this I mean using multiple graph snapshots (over time) to predict future token characteristics.
 Instead of simple classification of a token being listed or not, we can predict a token's ROI for the upcoming month or week.
 On this idea I am excited, as I think it will also begin to quantify properties of **ponzi tokens** that are different from organic token growth.